 - 1. Field selection Kafka topic payload field selection is supported, allowing you to select fields written to the queue or topic in JMS.

-- 2. Topic to topic routing.
+- 2. Topic to JMS Destination routing.

 - 3. Payload format selection.

 - 4. Error policies for handling failures.

+- 5. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema.
+Only supported when storing as JSON